erenaspire7/statue2human/README.md

 	--results_path <folder-path>
 ```

 and the command below for transforming multiple images.

-Note (A) refers to a statue, and (B) refers to a human, hence negating the param performs human2statue
+N.B: (A) refers to a statue, and (B) refers to a human, hence setting AtoB as false performs a human2statue transformation.

 ```
 !python scripts/transform.py --name statue2human \